jwko-dell/hello-world/README.md

 # hello-world

 Hi, I'm Jiwoong in Korea.
-I hope that everythings will be better.
+I hope that everythings will be better..

 JW